-Most people experience their first outbreak of genital blisters and sores about two to 12 days after initial exposure to the virus.
+Most people experience their first outbreak of genital sores about two to 12 days after initial exposure to the virus.
 After the blisters break, it may take up to four weeks for herpes ulcers to heal.

 How Long Does Herpes Live on Objects?

-According to the book Managing Herpes by the American Social Health Association, herpes transmission through objects is possible, but not likely.
-The life of the virus on an inanimate object is estimated to be a few hours.
+According to the book “Managing Herpes,” published by the American Social Health Association, herpes transmission via objects is possible, but not likely.
+The life of the virus on an inanimate object is estimated to be just a few hours.
 After that, the virus weakens and loses its ability to invade new cells.

 How Can You Speed Up the Healing of a Herpes Outbreak?